LiveOrDevTrying/WebsocketsSimple/README.md

 ```

 * `Task OnMessageEvent(object sender, WSMessageClientEventArgs args);`
-    * Invoked when a message is sent or received
+    * Invoked when a message is sent or received.
 * `Task OnConnectionEvent(object sender, WSConnectionClientEventArgs args);`
-    * Invoked when the [WebsocketsSimple Client](https://www.nuget.org/packages/WebsocketsSimple.Client/) is connecting, connects, or disconnects from the server
+    * Invoked when the [WebsocketsSimple Client](https://www.nuget.org/packages/WebsocketsSimple.Client/) is connecting, connects, or disconnects from the server.
 * `Task OnErrorEvent(object sender, WSErrorClientEventArgs args);`
-    * Wraps all internal logic with try catch statements and outputs the specific error(s)
+    * Wraps all internal logic with try catch statements and outputs the specific error(s).

 #### **Connect to a Websocket Server**
 To connect to a Websocket Server, invoke the function `ConnectAsync()`.